© Bank of America Corporation. All rights reserved.

 “What makes a Mediterranean cruise special is that it offers a wonderful opportunity to see several beautiful countries—Italy, France, Monaco and more—in a single visit,” Belles says.
 “Cruises take a minimum of planning and tend to please a wide variety of people,” she adds.

-TIP: “Some cruises are more affordable than others, but what they have in common is that you can manage the costs,” says Maureen Raihle, a Merrill financial advisor who advises many of her clients about ways to fund their travel plans.
+TIP: “Some cruises are more affordable than others, but what they have in common is that you can manage the costs,” says Brian Shambo, a Merrill financial advisor who talks with many of his clients about ways to fund their travel plans.
 Just take care that you rein in the extras, like casinos and shipboard photography.

 To keep costs down in Italy, consider some less-traveled—and still spectacular—regions, such as Puglia and Piedmont.
 And search out alternatives to hotels.